atlassian/data-center-helm-charts/README.md

 Use the charts to install and operate Data Center products within a Kubernetes cluster of your choice.
 It can be a managed environment, such as [Amazon EKS](https://aws.amazon.com/eks/), [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or a custom on-premise system.

+## Get started

+**Get started right now using our [documentation](https://atlassian-labs.github.io/data-center-helm-charts/)!**

+We provide extensive documentation to support our Helm charts.
+This includes prerequisites, set up, installation, examples, and more.

 ## Support disclaimer

-These Helm charts are in **Beta phase and unsupported**, with the goal of introducing official support once they have been stabilized.
+These Helm charts are in **beta phase and unsupported**, with the goal of introducing official support once they have been stabilized.

 Also, we **don’t officially support** the functionality described in the [examples](https://atlassian-labs.github.io/data-center-helm-charts/examples/EXAMPLES/) or the documented [platforms](https://atlassian-labs.github.io/data-center-helm-charts/platforms/PLATFORMS/).
 You should use them for reference only.

-## Documentation

-We provide [extensive documentation](https://atlassian-labs.github.io/data-center-helm-charts/) to support our Helm charts.
-This includes prerequisites, set up, installation, examples, and more.

 ## Feedback